aws/awsui-documentation/components/button.md

 # Button

-Enables users to trigger actions in the user interface.
+Allows users to initiate actions in the user interface.